HidekiKawahara/RAPHSODEE/README.md

 ## References

 Kawahara, H., Yatabe, K., Sakakibara, K.-I., Mizumachi, M., & Kitamura, T. (2023).
-Simultaneous Measurement of Multiple Acoustic Attributes Using Structured Periodic Test Signals Including Music and Other Sound Materials.
+Simultaneous Measurement of Multiple Acoustic Attributes Using Structured Periodic Test Signals, Including Music and Other Sound Materials.
 In arXiv [cs.SD]. arXiv. <http://arxiv.org/abs/2309.02767>

-This article was presented at APSIPA2023 at 1st Nov.
+This article was presented at APSIPA2023 on 1st Nov.
 2023.
-It will be accessible opne on APSIPA web site.
+It will be accessible on the APSIPA website.

 <http://www.apsipa.org/>